 13. What about a diploma?

 Since CHEA is not a school, we do not issue diplomas.
-We will be presenting congratulatory certificates in a diploma cover.
-Parents may create an official diploma for their own school (or get one from their PSP) to place in the provided cover.
+We will be presenting congratulatory certificates in a diploma cover that parents can then create an official diploma for their own school (or get from their PSP) to put in the provided cover.

 14. What is included in the program?